1

 periods of expansion and contraction.
 See Edward Wright's

 summary.
-(If they had used
+(Just think, if they had used

 simultaneous expansion and contraction they could have called it the